Monarchy in ancient India

-Monarchy in ancient India was a sovereignty over a territory by a King who functioned as its protector, a role which involved both secular and religious power.
+Monarchy was the predominant form of government in India until the not-too-distant past.
+Monarchy in ancient India was ruled by a King who functioned as its protector, a role which involved both secular and religious power.
 The meaning and significance of kingship changed dramatically between the Vedic and Later Vedic period, and underwent further development under the times of the Jain and Buddhist rulers.
 Although there is evidence that kingship was not always hereditary during the Vedic and into the Later Vedic period, by the time of composition of the Brāhmaṇa literature, traces of elective kingship had already begun to disappear.

 Kingship and the Vedas

 Vedic ideas about the establishment of the office of king ultimately draw upon legends about the coronation of one god as king of all others.
 Legends abound as to which of the gods won this position; In the Ṛg Veda, Indra, Agni, Soma, Yama, and Varuṇa are all addressed as "King."
 Indeed, kingship in the Ṛg Veda largely manifests only in the form of gods as kings.
 Hymns directly addressed to earthly kings, like 10.173-10.175, are the exception rather than the rule.
 In these hymns, the king is said to have been "established" by Indra and "made victorious" by Soma and Savitṛ.
 Although this implies a close dependence of the king upon the gods, the rarity of the figure of the human king in the Ṛg Veda agrees with the idea that kings at this time were basically on a level with tribal chiefs and were not viewed as divine.
 There is a provocative line at 10.124.8 which mentions people electing their king, and 3.4.2 in the Atharvaveda seems to confirm this.
 Also, several hymns in the Ṛg Veda demonstrate the importance of the samiti (10.166.4, 10.191), the governing assembly, further indicating that the early Vedic king ruled in a tribal setting where decision making by assembly still played a major role.